Last updated: April 2, 2014

 What Does iMessage Cost?

 Nothing!
 Sending an iMessage to another iMessage user is free.
 Traditional text message still cost whatever your texting plan charges.
-The app itself is also free; it comes pre-loaded with iOS 5.
+The app itself is also free; it comes pre-loaded with iOS 5 and up.

 Does iMessage Use Read Receipts?

 Yes.
 With this feature, you can tell whether someone has read your iMessage or let others know you've read theirs (this feature only works with messages sent to other iMessage users; it doesn't apply to regular text messages).
 To send Read Receipts to other people when you've read their messages, tap on the Settings app and then tap on the Messages menu.
-Move the Send Read Receipts slider to On.
-You may want to keep this turned off if you sometimes get text messages but don't respond to them.
+Move the Send Read Receipts slider to On/green.

 What Multimedia Can Be Sent Using iMessage?

-All the kinds of multimedia that can be sent with regular SMS messages: photos, videos, and audio.
+All the kinds of multimedia that can be sent with regular SMS messages can be sent using iMessage: photos, videos, and audio.

 Can You Use iMessage on Multiple Devices?

 Yes.
 One of the benefits of iMessage is that it can let you continue conversations across multiple devices (again, this applies only to iMessage messages, not regular text messages).
 To do this, though, you can't use your iPhone's phone number as your iMessage address.
-That won't work because the iPod touch and iPad don't have phones in them.
+That won't work because the iPod touch and iPad don't have phones in them and aren't connected to your phone number.
 Instead, use an email address (the same on all your devices).
-To control this, go to Settings -> Messages and tap on Receive At.
+To control this, go to Settings -> Messages and tap on Receive At or Send & Receive (depending on what version of iOS you're running).
 Make sure all your iMessage devices have the same email address here.

 Want tips like this delivered to your inbox every week?
 Subscribe to the free weekly iPhone/iPod email newsletter.